powdr-labs/jobs/rust_compiler_systems_engineer.md

 ## Technicall Skills

-- Proficiency in Rust - or proficiency in another systems language and willingness to learn/write Rust.
+- Proficiency in Rust - or in another systems language and willingness to learn/write Rust.
 - Familiarity with compiler internals, programming language design.
 - Experience with VMs (LLVM, WASM, RISCV), architectures, and toolchains.
+- **Bonus**: open-source experience.
 - **Bonus**: you check multiple boxes above.

 ## Soft Skills